 These analyses do not suggest consistent patterns and practices of racial profiling within the San Antonio Police Department, the Park Police Department or the Airport Police Department.
 It is important to note that an allegation of racial profiling cannot be sustained unless it can be established that the officer knew the driver's race or ethnicity prior to the stop and acted with racial animus toward the driver.
-The data suggest that in only a very small percentage of cases (1.17 percent) does a police officer even know the race or ethnicity of the driver prior to the stop.
+The data suggest that in only a very small percentage of cases (0.77 percent) does a police officer even know the race or ethnicity of the driver prior to the stop.
 In addition, given the complexities associated with how and where police officers are deployed, racial and ethnic segregation patterns in metropolitan areas and other factors it is not possible to suggest a pattern and practice of racial profiling existing in any of these departments.

 It is important to note that the data in the above table are somewhat unreliable with respect to the San Antonio Park and Airport Police Departments.
-Collectively, the total number of stops initiated by officers from these two departments represents 3,280, or 2.08 percent of the total number of stops initiated by the officers from all three of the departments represented in this analysis.
+Collectively, the total number of stops initiated by officers from these two departments represent 3,778, or 2.46 percent of the total number of stops initiated by the officers from all three of the departments represented in this analysis.
 This small number of stops cannot produce a reliable pattern of stops with respect to the race and ethnicity of the drivers.

 In years past this analysis has also included an assessment of stops by race and gender.
 The following table represents the traffic stops for each department by the race and gender of the driver.
-This is followed by a table representing the race/ethnicity and gender of San Antonio residents.
 Here again, this analysis does not suggest a pattern and practice of racial profiling within any of the three departments.
+This analysis is followed by a table representing the race/ethnicity and gender of San Antonio residents.